Last Updated on February 10, 2024 by Louise Carter

 The bedroom is the most dangerous part of any home to get black mold.
 If you get the recommended amount of sleep, you’ll breathe in mold spores for around 8 hours each night.

-Anybody can eventually grow sick if they sleep in a moldy bedroom for a prolonged period.
-The impact of breathing in mold spores for weeks, months, and years causes “mold sickness.”
+Anyone who sleeps in a moldy bedroom for a prolonged period may eventually grow sick.
+Breathing in mold spores for weeks, months, and years causes “mold sickness.”

 Immunocompromised people, or those with pre-existing breathing difficulties like asthma or COPD, are most at risk of mold sickness.
 The very young and elderly will also succumb to mold poisoning sooner.